adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ## Where is the problem

-the following part of code is responsible to generate SQL queries
+The following part of code is responsible to generate SQL queries

 ```php
 $cid=$_GET['id'];
 $connection=mysqli_connect("localhost","root","","e-commerce");
 $q="SELECT * FROM products where category='$cid'";
 ```
-the GET parameter id `$_GET['id']` is directly taken from the user and without any validation added the query varible `$q`, Hence Allows attacker to escape the previous query by adding `'` to the id (`?id=2'`) and then append any MYSQL Query to the `$q` variable, Hence allows him to execute arbitar SQL commands on the vulnerable SERVER.
+The GET parameter id `$_GET['id']` is directly taken from the user and without any validation added the query varible `$q`.
+Hence allows an attacker to escape the previous query by adding `'` to the id (`?id=2'`) and then append any MYSQL Query to the `$q` variable.
+Thus, allowing him to execute arbitary SQL commands on the vulnerable SERVER.